Text2TCS/Transrelation/README.md

 # Text2TCS CogALex VI submission

-This is a description of our system submitted to the CogaLex VI shared task.
+This is a description of our system submitted to the CogaLex VI shared task (https://sites.google.com/site/cogalexvisharedtask/).

 The labeled test sets can be found in the folder “annotated test sets”.